Secrets management — where to actually store your API keys

 // No secrets checked in anywhere; your app assumes an identity and gets tokens.How Securie catches it

-Securie's secret scanner detects keys at Tier 0 and Tier 1 immediately.
+Securie's secrets specialist detects keys at Tier 0 and Tier 1 immediately.
 It also validates that your production deploy actually uses Tier 2+ by checking the live bundle for any pattern that matches a known secret shape.

 - No secrets in source (Tier 0) — ever